 - Diffusion MRI (DWI)

-pet-preprocessing-volume- Preprocessing of volumetric PET data using SPM: registration to T1 MRI, partial volume correction, SUVR computation, spatial normalization
+pet-volume- Pre-processing of PET images using SPM: registration to T1 MRI, partial volume correction, spatial normalization, intensity normalization

 statistics-surface- Surface-based mass-univariate analysis with SurfStat